Visiting Quito was never really on my radar.

 But not impossible.

 Why?
-It’s all about food, as usual.
+It’s all about food, as usual (for me).
 Mariscal is the “tourist” neighborhood, and absolutely bursting with vegetarian options, including a few all-vegetarian and all-vegan restaurants.
 In fact, El Maple in Mariscal became one of my favorite vegetarian restaurants ANYWHERE in the world.
-I could eat there every day!
+I could eat there every day… and I mostly did!

 After a bit of searching (and asking) I did find a few great places in Centro Historico that offer vegetarian options, but at “regular” restaurants, and strangely enough most were hotel restaurants.